ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 Scoped directory search | **Before you define your organization's first information barrier policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define information barrier policies.
 |PowerShell | Currently, information barrier policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.|

 In addition to these prerequisites, you must also connect to the Security & Compliance Center, and provide admin consent.
+To do this, use the following procedure:

 ### Connect to the Security & Compliance Center and provide admin consent